 “Whole generations, one generation after another, have been brought up to believe that externally directed growth – ‘The Empire!’ – was always the answer.
 Now one engine [of growth] has to be replaced by another.”

 Is the rise of Labour leader Jeremy Corbyn a belated attempt by the English left to get its act together?

 “Oh undoubtedly, but Corbyn has only posed the question in order to not have an answer.
 And how can there be an answer without a more decided means of English identity?
 As soon as you see this you’re in trouble all over again … So it looks like Corbynism is just another act of floundering in circles.”

 Floundering in circles.
 Without Nairn, that’s exactly what Scottish nationalism would be doing.
 Ironically, although he is set to receive an honorary degree from Edinburgh University next month, he has never really embraced his status as Scotland’s leading public thinker.
-And, in some ways, Scotland – at least in its institutional form – has never really embraced him.
+And, in some ways, Scotland – at least at the institutional level – has never really embraced him.

 “There should have been a Nairn Institute for Political Thought at a Scottish university decades ago,” the constitutional campaigner and Princeton academic Will Storrar says.

 “Instead we have had what I seem to remember Tom once called Hugh MacDiarmid: a wandering Moses McOmnibus, a one-man peregrinating genius.